scottgriv/Dark-Castle-Theme/README.md

 ## Contributing

-Please reference the [CONTRIBUTING](.github/CONTRIBUTING.md) file in this repository for more details.
+Please reference the [Contributing Guidelines](.github/CONTRIBUTING.md) file in this repository for more details.

 ## Changelog

-The [CHANGELOG](.github/CHANGELOG.md) is available on the release page in each theme's repository, as well as the overall Changelog located [here](.github/CHANGELOG.md)
+The [Changelog](.github/CHANGELOG.md) is available on the release page in each theme's repository, as well as the overall Changelog located [here](.github/CHANGELOG.md)

 ## Resources

-Below are some external resources I found helpful when creating **Dark Castle**:
+Below are some external resources we found helpful when creating **Dark Castle**:

 - [Dracula Theme](https://draculatheme.com/)
 - [Color Wheel Picker](https://rgbacolorpicker.com/color-wheel-picker)